gyorkistamas/afp2-2023-tavasz-stopinventing/Dokumentáció/System Specifications.md

 ### Accessibility of the Program, Ease of Use

-+ Our application does not need to install, only needs a web browser.
++ Our application doesn't need to be installed, it only needs a web browser to run.

 ## 8. Database Plan